torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 =========  =====  =======  ==========================================================

 Underflow and overflow are allowed during arithmetic operations, meaning the 64-bit or 32-bit value will wrap.
-If eBPF program execution would result in division by zero, the destination register is instead set to zero.
+If BPF program execution would result in division by zero, the destination register is instead set to zero.
 If execution would result in modulo by zero, for ``BPF_ALU64`` the value of the destination register is unchanged whereas for ``BPF_ALU`` the upper